vrandall66/front-end-submissions-public/templates/mod-1/linked-list.md

 ## Functional Expectations

 * Novice: Application meets all of the functional expectations in Phase One.
-* Advanced Be: Application meets all of the functional expectations in Phase Two.
+* Advanced Beginner: Application meets all of the functional expectations in Phase Two.
-  // validations and responsiveness
 * Proficient: Application meets all of the functional expectations in Phase Three.
 * Exceptional: You completed Phase Three and did something with Phase Four.